What Are the Best Dining Rewards Credit Cards?

 • Current welcome bonus: Earn 20,000 bonus points after spending $1,000 on eligible purchases within the first 90 days.

 For our next course, we’ll take a look at the U.S. Bank Altitude Go card.
-Marking our first no-annual-fee option, this card earns 4x points on dining purchases, including takeout and delivery.
+This no-annual-fee option earns an impressive 4x points on dining purchases, including takeout and delivery.
 It also earns 2x points on grocery purchases (including grocery delivery), streaming service purchases, gas station purchases, and EV charging station purchases.
+These points can be redeemed for deposits to your U.S. Bank account at a rate of 1¢ each.

 Citi Custom Cash